codesharedot/qtum-price-ruby/README.md

-# nem price ruby
+# zcash price ruby

-Gets the nem price with Ruby (from JSON).
+Gets the zcash price with Ruby (from JSON).

 https://ruby-lang.co